• Skip to primary navigation

 Saima Zaidi

-Instant Pot vegetable korma is an easy and healthy everyday recipe made in 25 minutes.
+Vegetable korma is an easy and healthy everyday recipe.
 Ground cashews and coconut milk add a wonderful creaminess to it.
-Mop up this vegan curry with fresh Indian bread or go the gluten-free route by pairing it with steamed zeera rice.
-Stovetop version also included!
+Mop up this vegan curry with fresh Indian bread or ladle it on rice for a quick meal.

 Print Recipe Pin Recipe